-- 7) Q: Were the tariffs current?A: Yes, they are 2012 tariffs.
-They are now posted on the MKL website. - 8) Q: What is basis for water use?A: We assume 250/gals per day per residence.
+7) Q: Were the tariffs current?

+A: Yes, they are 2012 tariffs.
+They are now posted on the MKL website.

+8) Q: What is basis for water use?

+A: We assume 250/gals per day per residence.

-- 9) Q: What is included in the improvements proposed by Aqua?
+- 9) Q: What is included in the improvements proposed by the CWCs?
 Are the generator and the chlorine analyzer in the cost?
-A: Aqua's bid includes about \$100K of improvements.
-About \$40K of the \$100K is for meters.
+A: Both bids include about \$100K for the same type of improvements.
+About \$40K of the \$100K is for meters (if meters are installed).
 The remaining \$60K includes gas generators, and chlorine analyzers.
-See slide 11. - 10) Q: Is the amount Lakeshore plans to spend in its capital plan for the water system more or less than Aqua will spend?
+See slide 11. - 10) Q: Is the amount Lakeshore plans to spend in its capital plan for the water system more or less than the CWC will spend?
 A: It is a bit difficult to compare.
 MKLA's capital plan estimates spending of \$182K between 2013 and 2019.
 This includes \$82K for Alpine main replacement in 2018.
 The current MKLA plan is given on slide 28 (a backup slide not shown at the Inform meeting).
 The CWCs said they will initially spend \$100K (of which \$40K is for meters) for upgrades.
 However they will also repair and replace any piping that gives them trouble.
-So they would replace the Alpine mains if necessary, and do many of the other repairs indicated in the MKLA plan. - 11) Q: What has been the history of rate increases by the CWCs?A. Between 5.5% and 6.5% per year.
-See slide 13 for an historical cost analysis. - 12) Comment: The rates the CWCs would charge look attractive considering that MKLA has gaps in its insurance (e.g. product liability).
-Response: The MKLA costs may rise if we buy more insurance. - 13) Q: If the tanks are destroyed is there insurance coverage?A: We are insured for the damage to the tanks, but we are not insured for the cost of delivering water while the tanks are repaired/replaced. - 14) Q: Would we have to wait to put in the generator if the closing will take 1-2 years in the future?

-A: If we buy a generator before the purchase is completed, Aqua will reimburse us for its cost.
-(As a condition of this, they would want input into the selection of the generator).

-- 15) Q: Do we know how much water we lose through leakage?A: The average for water companies such as ours is about 10%.
+So they would replace the Alpine mains if necessary, and do many of the other repairs indicated in the MKLA plan. - 11) Q: What has been the history of rate increases by the CWCs?

+- A. Between 5.5% and 6.5% per year.
+See slide 13 for an historical cost analysis. - 12) Comment: The rates the CWCs would charge look attractive considering that MKLA has large gaps in its insurance (e.g. product liability).
+Response: The MKLA costs will certainly rise, perhaps dramatically, if we remedy the perceived gaps in insurance. - 13) Q: If the tanks are destroyed is there insurance coverage?A: We are insured for the damage to the tanks, but we are not insured for the cost of delivering water while the tanks are repaired/replaced. - 14) Q: Would we have to wait to put in the generator if the closing will take 1-2 years in the future?A: If we buy a generator before the purchase is completed, the buyer will - reimburse us for its cost.
+(As a condition of this, they would want input into the selection of the generator). - 15) Q: Do we know how much water we lose through leakage?
+A: The average for water companies such as ours is about 10%.
 Later in the meeting, Ken Heiden asserted that about 1/3 of the water pumped was lost to leakage.
 Committee will investigate.
-See item # 58. - 16) Q: Would the CWC perform a leakage evaluation prior to taking over the system?A: The CWC would perform a leakage test after taking over the system. - 17) Q: Has Aqua considered the cost of replacing the water tanks and mains?

-A: Aqua has performed on-site inspections of our system.
+See item # 58. - 16) Q: Would the CWC perform a leakage evaluation prior to taking over the system? - A: The CWC would perform a leakage test after taking over the system. - 17) Q: Has either bidder considered the cost of replacing the water tanks and mains? - A: The bidders have performed on-site inspections of our system.
 They know what they are buying.
 The costs of replacing any aged infrastructure will, in effect, be borne by all (approx. 60,000) of their NJ customers.
-They receive reimbursement for their investments through rate increases for all their customers, if approved by the BPU.
+They will be reimbursed for their (legitimate) expenses at MKL.